Updated: Dec 10, 2022

 Stating you’re ready to go down with savagery and carelessness really puts a risk onto your opponent, but only if you come across sincere and believable.
 People who don’t care have not got boundaries.
 Who knows what they will do?
 The risk level to the aggressor just hit the ceiling.
 It also states that you’re really expected to be hurt, a prerequisite to be able to claim self defence.

 More direct and forceful exclamations of intent of violence, such as threats to life and limbs to raise the stakes to the aggressor should be limited to only where there are zero witnesses around and in clear predatory violence situations.

 We’re taking here about sexual attacks, physical attacks in isolated areas or other serious violent offences where the intent of the perpetrator seems unchangeable, without other means of talking it down.

 Carefully applying a tactical item, either something designed for that purpose such as a pen or torch (but in many legal jurisdictions; not carried for that stated purpose) or something else turned into an improvised weapon will also raise the stakes.
 Do not do this in a monkey dance - only in predatory violence.
 This both signals your intent to fight back and your enhanced capability to do so.

 Raising the stakes is a gamble.
 Done at a lower force level, generally at the verbal stage, and using the right implied statements when there are witnesses around, can be effective to portray you as a high-risk target and someone maybe better avoided.
-In predatory violence, where you’re alone with the aggressor, you can state your intent and means more directly.
+In predatory violence, where you’re alone with the aggressor, you can state your intent and means more directly, with plausible deniability later.

-Raising the stakes demands you read the situation properly first and that it’s delivered in a plausible, congruent and convincing way.
+Raising the stakes demands you read the situation properly first and that it’s delivered in a credible, congruent and convincing way.